U.S. States and Territories by Population

 Source: 2020 United States Census & 2024 Estimates

-The United States has five unincorporated overseas territories ( (Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands).
-Let’s have a look at their population as per 2020 Census
+The United States has five unincorporated overseas territories: Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands.
+These territories are not part of any U.S. state but fall under U.S. jurisdiction.
+Below is their population based on the 2020 United States Census.

 #Territories2020 Population